PixllCreations/mini-comp-bot/README.md

 >
 > "dropdown" requires AT LEAST ONE option

-**Input Type:**
-The `inputType` decides the type of response the user is asked to use. `Buttons` and `Dropdown` REQUIRE `options` since the students may only select from what is provided. `Text` and `Image` are open to how the student wants to respond.
+**Input Type:** The `inputType` decides the type of response the user is asked to use. `Buttons` and `Dropdown` REQUIRE `options` since the students may only select from what is provided. `Text` and `Image` are open to how the student wants to respond.

-**Correct Answer:**
-If your mini challenge has a correct answer, make sure to include the `correctAnswer` key in your competition object.
+**Correct Answer:** If your mini challenge has a correct answer, make sure to include the `correctAnswer` key in your competition object.
 This is what the student's asnwers will be compared against.

+**Image:** The `image` value will be displayed with the instructions.
+You can see this implemented in the first two weeks of Data Science challenges: I send a graph along with the instructions.

+**Prompt:** The `prompt` value will be displayed as an embeded block.
+This is good for any text block/s you want to stand out or that are over 2,000 characters (see Cyber security week 3 "Phind the Phish").

 ## Using the Bot

-To use the bot you will send the following command in the channel you wish to send the mini comp to (a single command to send to multiple channels is coming soon).
-Run the following command:

-    /start {week #} {competition type}

-> {week #} = Competition.week
->
-> {competition type} = Competition.category
+Use one of the two slash commands `/start` or `/minibatch` followed by two arguments `{week #} {competition category}`, defining which of your predefined competitions you want to send.
+1. `/start` sends a challenge to the channel in which the command is run
+2. `/minibatch` sends a challenge to each of the predefined channels

-example: `/minibatch 1 Cybersecurity`
+ex: `/minibatch 1 Cybersecurity`

 ## Collecting responses